Juma Mosque in Sheki: After independence

 The mosque was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 200.

 Since 2001, the historical part of the city of Sheki has been selected as a candidate for the UNESCO World Heritage List.
 On July 7, 2019, "Historical center of Sheki together with the Khan Palace" was included in the UNESCO World Heritage List.
-The decision was made at the 43 rd session of the UNESCO World Heritage Committee held at the Baku Congress Center.
-The Sheki Juma mosque, located in the historical center of the city of Sheki, is also included in the World Heritage.
+The decision was made at the 43rd session of the UNESCO World Heritage Committee held at the Baku Congress Center.
+The Sheki Juma mosque, located in the historical center of the city of Sheki, is also included in the World Heritage Site.

 In 1993, the Sheki Islamic Madrasah was opened here by the instructions of the Sheki Executive Judge Chingiz Efendiyev.
 The madrasah was registered by the Ministry of Justice in 1996.
 Students studying here receive both religious and secular education.